What Is Reverse Osmosis? Everything You Need To Know

 Bonus Step: Polishing

-• Lead
+- Lead

-• Arsenic
+- Arsenic

-• Chlorine
+- Chlorine

-• Mercury
+- Mercury

-• Chromium
+- Chromium

-Keep in mind that the reverse osmosis process itself doesn’t necessarily remove all these contaminants.
+Keep in mind that the reverse osmosis process itself doesn’t necessarily address all these contaminants.
 When you install an RO solution, you’re actually relying on a whole system of multi-stage filters that work together in addition to the reverse osmosis membrane.
 If you took just one stage from the process described above, you wouldn’t get the full benefit of a comprehensive RO water filtration system — which is why it’s important to find a comprehensive solution that includes all the right filters, cartridges and steps.

-How are Reverse Osmosis Systems Different from a Water Filter?
+How Are Reverse Osmosis Systems Different From a Water Filter?

 Take a look at how RO compares to other water filters: